 weight gain, puffiness in your face; or

-Less serious side effects may include:
+Common Verdeso side effects may include:

-thinning or softening of your skin;
+stinging or burning of treated skin;

-changes in color of treated skin;
+lightened color of treated skin; or

 This is not a complete list of side effects and others may occur.
-Tell your doctor about any unusual or bothersome side effect.
+Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

-See also: Verdeso side effects (in more detail)
+See also: Side effects (in more detail)

 What other drugs will affect Verdeso?

-More Verdeso resources
+More about Verdeso (desonide topical)

 Where can I get more information?